Unimodular Hausdorff and Minkowski Dimensions: Examples

-To prove the first inequality in~\eqref{eq:lem:eft:boundI'}, let $\bs S$ be the optimal covering by cones of height $n$ given by Algorithm~\ref{alg:optimal-one-ended-cones}.
-Send unit mass from each vertex $v\in \bs S$ to the first vertex in $v,F(v),\ldots, F^{n}(v)$ which lies in $A_{n+1}$ (if there is any).
+To prove the first inequality in~\eqref{eq:lem:eft:boundI'}, let $\bs S$ be the optimal covering by cones of height $n$ given by {the algorithm of Lemma~\ref{lem:eft:optimalcone}}.
+Send unit mass from each vertex $v\in \bs S$ to the first vertex in $v,F(v),\ldots, F^{n}(v)$ which belongs to $B_{n+1}$ (if there is any).
 So the outgoing mass from $v$ is at most $\identity{\{v \in \bs S \}}$.
-In the next paragraph, it is proved that the incoming mass to each $w\in A_{n+1}$ is at least 1. {This in turn} (by the mass transport principle) implies that $\myprob{\bs o \in \bs S}\geq \myprob{\bs o \in A_{n+1}}$, which proves the first inequality in~\eqref{eq:lem:eft:boundI'}.
+In the next paragraph, it is proved that the incoming mass to each $w\in B_{n+1}$ is at least 1. {This in turn} (by the mass transport principle) implies that $\myprob{\bs o \in \bs S}\geq \myprob{\bs o \in B_{n+1}}$, which proves the first inequality in~\eqref{eq:lem:eft:boundI'}.

-The final step consists in proving that the incoming mass to each $w\in A_{n+1}$ is at least 1.
+The final step consists in proving that the incoming mass to each $w\in B_{n+1}$ is at least 1.
 If $h(w)=n$, then $w\in \bs S$ and the claim is proved.
 So assume $h(w)>n$.
-By considering the longest path in $D(w)$ from $w$, one can find a vertex $z$ such that $w=F^{n+1}(z)$ and $h(z)=h(w)-(n+1)$.
-This implies that no vertex in $\{F(z), \ldots, F^n(z) \}$ is in $A_{n+1}$.
+By considering the longest path from $w$ in $D(w)$, one can find a vertex $z$ such that $w=F^{n+1}(z)$ and $h(z)=h(w)-(n+1)$.
+This implies that no vertex in $\{F(z), \ldots, F^n(z) \}$ is in $B_{n+1}$.
 So to prove the claim, it suffices to show that at least one of these vertices or $w$ itself lies in $\bs S$.
 Note that in the algorithm in Lemma~\ref{lem:eft:optimalcone}, at each step, the height of $w$ decreases by a value at least 1 and at most $n+1$ until $w$ is removed from the tree.
 So in the last step before $w$ is removed, the height of $w$ is in $\{0,1,\ldots,n\}$.
 This is possible only if in the same step of the algorithm, an element of $\{F(z), \ldots, F^n(z), w\}$ is added to $\bs S$.
 This implies the claim and the lemma is proved. \end{proof}

-Now, the tools needed to prove the main results are available.
+Now, the tools needed to prove the main results are all available.

 \begin{proof}[Proof of Theorem~\ref{thm:one-ended}] Lemma~\ref{lem:eft:boundI'} and~\eqref{eq:eft:dim vs I'} imply that the upper and lower Minkowski dimensions of $\bs T$ are exactly the upper and lower decay rates of $\myprob{h(\bs o) \bmod n = -1}$ respectively.
 So one should prove that these rates are equal to the upper and lower decay rates of $\myprob{h(\bs o)\geq n}$ plus 1.